huggingface/blog/introducing-csearch.md

 > [5] Zhang et al., 2022 ["OPT: Open Pre-trained Transformer Language Models"](https://arxiv.org/abs/2205.01068), Arxiv 2022

 > [6] He et al., 2016 ["Deep Residual Learning for Image Recognition"](https://arxiv.org/abs/1512.03385), CVPR 2016

-****

-*- Written by Yixuan Su and Tian Lan*

-## Acknowledgements:

-We would like to thank Joao Gante, Patrick von Platen, and Sylvain Gugger for their help and guidance in adding contrastive search mentioned in this blog post into the `transformers` library.